HubDroider/VirusTotalBetterUploader/readme.md

 # VirusTotalBetterUploader
 Ever Wanted To Scan An Entire Folder Or Multiple Files In VirusTotal ?
 Well ...
 Now You Can With This Python Script !

-# How To Use (IMPORTANT) : (If You Find a Grammar Mistake Please Report It In Issues)
+# How To Use (IMPORTANT) :
+(If You Find a Grammar Mistake In The Readme Please Report It In Issues)

 -Install Python Last Version (https://www.python.org/downloads/)